310mc/https-310mc.github.io-tl/source/_posts/rainbow/minitalk/chiaki_1.md

             	{% bubble Chiaki curious %}
               Hm, then I'll call over Sagami-sensei—… Huh?
 They're for me?

-              Ohh, you didn't see me in my classroom, but my classmate told you I'd be here when you asked about my whereabouts?
+              Ohh, you didn't see me in my classroom, but a classmate told you I'd be here when you asked about my whereabouts?
               {% endbubble %}
               {% bubble Chiaki nod %}
               I see, I see!
 Sorry for taking up your time, Transfer student!